Chester and Holyhead Railway: Amlwch branch

-After some false starts, a branch railway into Anglesey was authorised: the Anglesey Central Railway was authorised on 13 July 1863.
+After some false starts, a branch railway into Anglesey was authorised: the Anglesey Central Railway was authorised by the Anglesey Central Railway Act 1863 (26 & 27 Vict. c. cxxviii) on 13 July 1863.
 They had approached the LNWR to work their line, but had been rebuffed.
 A passenger service started from Gaerwen to Llangefni on 12 March 1865, worked by the LNWR, who had relented.
 The line was extended to Llannerch-y-medd on 1 February 1866, and throughout to Amlwch on 3 June 1867.
 The final section may have been opened to goods traffic earlier, on 10 September 1866.

 The line was acquired by the LNWR in 1876.

 Dyserth branch

 There were lead and iron ore deposits at Dyserth, a few miles south of the C&HR main line.
-The LNWR obtained Parliamentary powers to build from Prestatyn to Dyserth by Act of 16 July 1866.
+The LNWR obtained powers to build from Prestatyn to Dyserth by the London and North-western Railway (New Lines) Act 1866 (29 & 30 Vict. c. clxviii) of 16 July 1866.
 The line was known as the Prestatyn and Cwm Line, and was opened for goods traffic on 1 September 1869.

 Dyserth Castle and Cwm Waterfalls were considered to be tourist attractions, and a steam railmotor service operated passenger services from 28 August 1905.

 Holywell branch

 A localised combination of high quality minerals near Holywell had led to an intensive local industry, and on 29 July 1864 the Holywell Railway was authorised to make a short branch, upgrading an earlier Holywell Limestone Company tramway, which crossed the C&HR main line on the level.
 The new line would make a bridge crossing, and have gradients of 1 in 27.

 It opened for mineral traffic in June 1867, but became disused and derelict some time in the following decade.
 The LNWR purchased it in 1891, but for the time being did nothing with it.
 In an inversion of the motivation elsewhere, the growth of passenger omnibus traffic encouraged the LNWR to reopen the line to passenger traffic.
-LNWR Acts of 1906 and 1907 authorised this, and on 1 July 1912, the resurgent line opened, with a new curve connecting to the main line.
+The London and North Western Railway Act 1906 (6 Edw.
+7. c. lxxiii) and the London and North Western Railway Act 1907 (7 Edw.
+7. c. lxxxvii) authorised this, and on 1 July 1912, the resurgent line opened, with a new curve connecting to the main line.
 The short line was a considerable success, but after World War II decline intervened and it closed on 6 September 1954, except for a stub to Crescent Siding textile mills, which finally closed on 11 August 1957.